 When you have been injured performing your work duties, you do not have to prove that your employer or co-worker was negligent in order to pursue workers’ compensation benefits.

-Our North Carolina workers’ compensation rights attorneys are committed to helping employees across a wide range of industries – from agricultural to automotive to maintenance to clerical – collect benefits for:
+Our Wilmington workers’ compensation rights attorneys are committed to helping employees across a wide range of industries – from agricultural to automotive to maintenance to clerical – collect benefits for:

 “Joel Rhine and his staff did everything possible to help us in a very dark period of our lives.”